MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/ai-inference-rest-readme.md

 provider.register();
 ```

-In addition, you need to register to use instrumentation for Azure SDK.
-You must do this before you import any dependency of `@azure-core-tracing`
+To use instrumentation for Azure SDK, you need to register it before importing any dependencies from `@azure/core-tracing`, such as `@azure-rest/ai-inference`.

 ```js
 import { registerInstrumentations } from "@opentelemetry/instrumentation";